ucsb-cs148-f21/project-t03-fitnessguru/team/retrospectives/RETRO_02.md

     -   It went very well.
 All the group members provided valuable insights.
 -   What advice would you give to the next person leading a retro based on what you learned today?
     -   Come prepared, add on to other people's insights.
 This often leads to better discussions!

+## Retro Outcome Assessment

+* Our retro 2 experiment was to get more issues, which are split up more evenly, done quicker and if help was needed, reach out to teamates and/or TAs.
+* Amount of issues done before the deadline, communication with teamates and TAs.
+* We were able to get several issues done and communication with TAs increased significantly, which is something we wished to happen.
+During this period of time, there was a several people sick and couldn't attend classses and sections and that could have perhaps hindered our ability to get even more issues done and communicate more within the team.
+* Based on the outcome, the team will cement this change going forward.
+I think the team definitly benifited from this change of procedures and I think the chnage could have been even more successfull if several of the team members did not get ill during the sprint.